bjkomer/pytorch-legendre-memory-unit/README.md

 * Example usage
 * Reproduce results from the original paper
-* Allow different initializations to be chosen for each kernel in the `LMUCell`
 * Optimized `LMU` implementation to replace looping of an `LMUCell`